MarkPajak/object-browser/README.md

 # object-browser
 ================

-a nice buscuit base for in-gallery digital interpretation
+a nice biscuit base for in-gallery digital interpretation